-If you want to add more bass to the sound, you can buy a Sonos Sub and pair it with either the Beam or the Arc.
+If you want to add more bass to the sound, you can buy a Sonos Sub and pair it with either the Beam, Beam (Gen 2) or the Arc.

 Rear Panel Connections

-The HDMI connection is for connecting to the HDMI ARC output on your TV.
-It will send the sound from the TV to your soundbar.
+The HDMI connection is for connecting to the HDMI ARC output on your TV – meaning it will send the sound from the TV to your soundbar.

 HDMI ARC is the recommended way of connecting the soundbar to your TV.

 However, if your TV doesn’t have an HDMI ARC connection, then the supplied adapter will convert HDMI to an optical connector.